By Anthony Lusardi

 - Be explicit rather than implicit.
 Call them actions, choices, or functions, but no matter their name they should state exactly who has authority when, in all cases.
 If it’s ever unclear no contract should execute.

 - Source code should be clear and legible to the point where even non-programmers can make reasonable sense of what the contract does, and who can do it.

 - There should be many layers of fail safes, as many as possible, between when an application is designed, and when it is in use in the real world.

 - Smart contracts do not need to encompass the whole world, they can stay private and their interactions with the real world can be side effects.

-If you want to know more about DAML checkout our documentation, or come chat on our Slack channel.
+If you want to know more about Daml checkout our documentation, or come join our lively forum.
 This article is the second of many in an ongoing series of distributed ledger concepts, if you enjoyed it then check out the first post where we breakdown the practical implications of centralized, distributed, and decentralized systems.